cyb3rpsych0s1s/4ddicted/pages/cli.md

 # CLI

-To ease development, a `justfile` is available with the following commands:
+During development you will often have to:

+- overwrite mod files in your game folder on each changes
+- look at the content of e.g. log files
+- and similar tedious tasks like these ...

+To make our lives easier, there's many terminal shortcuts commands at our disposal, via a `justfile`:

 - first, install [Just](https://just.systems/man/en/chapter_4.html?highlight=brew#packages)
+  > `Just` is just a command runner, it makes running commands in the terminal easier, more maintainable and generally more enjoyable
-- then you can list all available commands:
+- list all available shortcuts:

   ```sh
   just
   ```

-  This is more or less what you should get:

   ![just recipes](./pictures/just-recipes.png)

-- generally speaking, while coding you will most likely be interested in these commands:
+- generally speaking, while coding you will most likely be interested in the following commands:
   - run once on install, to create folders if missing

     ```sh